 Specialists in Financial Aid

 Today, we have grown into the only publishing company in the United States specializing solely in the development of print and electronic sources of information on financial aid for specific groups, including women, minorities, the disabled, individuals interested in going abroad, and veterans, military personnel, and their dependents.
-To read more about why Reference Service Press was established and how it has evolved, read this interview with our founder, Gail Schlachter:
+To read more about why Reference Service Press was established and how it has evolved, read this interview with our late founder, Gail Schlachter (1943-2015).

 Today, we offer more than two dozen award-winning annual and biennial financial aid directories, a series of ebooks, several online databases, and individual licenses for academic institutions, libraries, nonprofit agencies, and commerical operations.
 For information on each of these award-winning products, see our list of RSP products.

 Now discontinued, each year through 2015 the company awarded a $3,000 fellowship (through the California Library Association) to a graduate student interested in preparing for a career in reference librarianship.
 The company also presented a $2,500 award each year (through the American Library Association) for the most outstanding article published in Reference and User Services Quarterly (RUSQ), the official journal of the American Library Association's Reference and User Services Association.

 Founded as a Woman-Owned Company